YuriManna/YuriManna/README.md

 Hey there! 👋 I'm Yuri

-🎓 Studying Data Science and Artificial Intelligence at Maastricht University, diving deep into the exciting world where data and intelligence converge.
+🎓 Graduated in Data Science and Artificial Intelligence at Maastricht University, diving deep into the exciting world where data and intelligence converge.

 🌟 My passion lies in harnessing the power of data and AI to unravel complex challenges and create meaningful solutions.
 I believe in the transformative potential of these technologies to reshape industries, drive innovation, and positively impact our world.
 What Am I Up To?